Mathematics MMath (Hons) (with Foundation Year)UCAS Code: G111|Duration: 5 years|Full Time|Hope Park|UCAS Campus Code: L46

 As a Liverpool Hope Mathematics graduate, you will be highly competent in abstraction, analysis of structure and logical thinking.
 You will also have expertise in formulating and solving problems.
 You will have focused on the use of mathematics in solving real-world problems that arise in industrial, commercial, physical, biological and educational contexts and, as a highly numerate graduate, you will be in great demand from employers.

-Some of our past graduates also go on to further study, and there are opportunities to study at Liverpool Hope for taught Masters, such as MSc Mathematical Informatics, as well as Doctoral research-based qualifications.
+In the 2019 Complete University Guide, 93% of our mathematics graduates were either in employment or in further study within 6 months of graduating, placing us 3rd in the country for mathematics graduate employment.
+Some of our past graduates have gone on to further study, and there are opportunities to study at Liverpool Hope for taught Masters such as MSc Mathematics, as well as Doctoral research-based qualifications.